switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql-replication.md

     2022-04-24 23:32:42 [INFO]: Initialised updates for service 'http://download.geofabrik.de/europe/great-britain/england/greater-london-updates'.
     2022-04-24 23:32:42 [INFO]: Starting at sequence 3314 (2022-04-23 20:21:53+00:00).

-In this example the date shown there corresponds to the date currently visible [here](http://download.geofabrik.de/europe/great-britain/england/greater-london.html).
+In this example the date shown there corresponds to the date visible [on this page](http://download.geofabrik.de/europe/great-britain/england/greater-london.html) when the data was downloaded.

 ### Creating scripts to apply updates